togostanza/togostanza/doc/Reference.md

 | `lib/`              | Common JavaScript files imported from each stanza.                                                  |
 | `node_modules/`     | The installation location of the dependent packages.
 Do not edit it manually.                       |

-Also, the togostanza generate stanza command generates files and directory structure for new sanza in the `stanzas` directory.
+Also, the togostanza generate stanza command generates files and directory structure for new stanza in the `stanzas` directory.

 | File/directory               | Purpose                                                                                  |
 |------------------------------|------------------------------------------------------------------------------------------|